50 Let Pobedy: History

 Construction on project no. 10521 started on 4 October 1989, at the Baltic Works in Leningrad (now Saint Petersburg), USSR.
 Originally the ship was named Ural.
+It was launched in 1993.
 Work was halted in 1994 for lack of funds, so that the actual fiftieth anniversary of Victory Day in 1995, after which she was named, found the ship in an abandoned state.
 Construction was restarted in 2003.

 On 30 November 2004, a fire broke out on the ship.
 All workers aboard the vessel had to be evacuated while the fire crews battled the fire for some 20 hours before getting it under control; one worker was sent to the hospital.

 She was finally completed in the beginning of 2007, after the sixtieth anniversary.
 The icebreaker sailed into the Gulf of Finland for two weeks of sea trials on 1 February 2007.
 Upon completing sea trials, the icebreaker returned to St. Petersburg Baltic shipyard and started preparations for her maiden voyage to Murmansk.
 The new ship showed superior characteristics for an icebreaker, such as exceptional maneuverability and a top speed of 21.4 kn.

 She arrived at her homeport Murmansk on 11 April 2007.

+On 26 January 2025, 50 Let Pobedy collided with the dry bulk cargo ship Yamal Krechet while transiting the Kara Sea.
+The collision resulted in damage to the port side edge plating in a section of the bow of the ship.
+However, the damage did not affect the operational capability of the ship, nor compromise the security of the ships nuclear reactor.